httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

   used.
 Recipients that receive a message are expected to know how to retrieve keys; the "keyid" parameter might be input to that process.
-A "keyid" parameter SHOULD be a UTF-8 {{!RFC3629}} encoded string, particularly where the identifier might need to appear in a textual form.
+A "keyid" parameter SHOULD be a UTF-8 {{!RFC3629}} encoded string, particularly where the identifier might need to rendered in a textual form.

 ## Content Encryption Key Derivation {#derivation}